wakkihaya/neurotechjp/src/md/en/blog/david-chang-lab.md

 > I am not saying that it could never happen.
 > It seems like the application would have to be capable of something inherently different than developing a speech neuroprosthesis.
 >
-> **From my understanding of Meta’s publicly announced goals for this was that they were interested in making a non-invasive brain computer interface**
+> **From my understanding of Meta’s publicly announced goals for this, they were interested in making a non-invasive brain computer interface**
 > **that would allow someone to control, for example, their smartphone without having to speak or look at it or anything**.
-> They just control it volitionally from their thoughts.
-And it is a lofty goal.
 > I think one of the reasons they funded us was because they believe in what we are trying to do in terms of helping paralyzed people
 > and **wanted to see how far the technology could be pushed with invasive methods**, not because they wanted to do anything invasive.
 >
 > But now, funding with them has ended,
-> and they have also announced that they are no longer pursuing the brain computer interface but focusing more on their EMG control.
+> and they have also announced that they are now focusing more on their EMG control.

 ![Meta EMG](https://cdn.vox-cdn.com/thumbor/I06tNv-46yUx79qkJ1LpP1HmH2w=/0x0:711x400/1200x800/filters:focal(243x58:355x170)/cdn.vox-cdn.com/uploads/chorus_image/image/68988252/Visual_3.0.png)